GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 Similarly, we’ll compare the information you give us to other records for added confidence in your identity.
 We may, for instance, verify that your name, date of birth, address, and social security number all match in records with a credit bureau.
 While we won’t check your credit, we will ensure that such a person exists to protect you from identity fraud.
 We may also check with other sources to confirm the information you provide us.
 If we can’t validate your address in other ways, we may confirm you live there by sending you a letter with a code that you enter into the Login.gov service.

 In addition to validating the identity evidence you provide to us, we verify that you are that person.
 We assess the device being used to access Login.gov, the identity being proofed, and your behavior during identity proofing.
 We collect information from the device to perform this assessment.
 Your personal information is stored in a manner which precludes Login.gov from reading it.
 However, Login.gov can still assess information about your device.
-We further detail how we use your information in our [Privacy Policy]({% link _policy/index._en.md %}).
+We further detail how we use your information in our [Privacy Policy]({% link _policy/index._en.md %})

 ## 5. Termination

 You can terminate your account at any time through your account profile.
 Additionally, in the event of fraud or other violations of these Rules of Use, we may revoke access to your account.
-If this occurs, we will still protect your account information consistent with our [Privacy Policy]({% link _policy/index._en.md %}) and System of Record Notice [here](https://www.federalregister.gov/documents/2022/11/21/2022-25420/privacy-act-of-1974-notice-of-a-modified-system-of-records).
+If this occurs, we will still protect your account information consistent with our [Privacy Policy]({% link _policy/index._en.md %}) and [System of Records Notice](https://www.federalregister.gov/documents/2022/11/21/2022-25420/privacy-act-of-1974-notice-of-a-modified-system-of-records).

-In the unlikely event that the Login.gov service is discontinued, information on the account will be retained subject to our System of Records Notice, as amended, which you can access [here](https://www.federalregister.gov/documents/2022/11/21/2022-25420/privacy-act-of-1974-notice-of-a-modified-system-of-records).
+In the unlikely event that the Login.gov service is discontinued, information on the account will be retained subject to our [System of Records Notice](https://www.federalregister.gov/documents/2022/11/21/2022-25420/privacy-act-of-1974-notice-of-a-modified-system-of-records), as amended.
 Specifically, user information, including profiles, log-in files, password files, audit trail files and extracts, system usage files, and cost-back files used to assess charges for system use are maintained in accordance with GSA’s Records Retention Schedule, GRS 03.2.

 ## 6. Authorities